László Bárdossy: Later life and execution

 On 7 March 1942, Horthy forced Bárdossy's resignation in favour of the more moderate Miklós Kállay.
 Exactly why Horthy decided to remove Bárdossy is unclear, but some possible reasons include Bárdossy's unwillingness to stand up to Germany, his compliancy to Hungary's far-right and growing increasing Hungarian troop levels and casualties in the Soviet Union.
 Perhaps the primary reason that Horthy dismissed Bárdossy, however, was that Bárdossy successfully opposed a plan by Horthy that would have elevated his son, Miklós Jr, to the regency after Miklós Horthy's death.
 After resigning as prime minister, Bárdossy became chairman of the Fascist United Christian National League in 1943.
 After the German occupation of Hungary in 1944, Bárdossy and his followers collaborated with Prime Minister Döme Sztójay.
 Later on, they collaborated with Ferenc Szálasi's Arrow Cross Party.
 He fled from Szombathely due to Soviet advance in Hungary and moved initially to Bavaria, then to Innsbruck.
 He obtained entry visa to Switzerland on 24 April 1945 and lived briefly in a refugee camp.
 However, the Swiss government deported him back to Germany on 4 May 1945.
 He was immediately arrested by the Americans.

 After World War II ended, Bárdossy was extradited to Hungary on 3 October 1945.
 He was tried by an extrajudicial People's Court between 19 October 1945 and 3 November 1945.
-He was found guilty of war crimes and collaboration with the Nazis, sentenced to death, and executed by firing squad in Budapest on 10 January 1946.
+The Hungarian historian Peter Kenez wrote of all the Hungarian leaders brought to trial for war crimes, Bárdossy "...was the most able to present a coherent and sympathetic defense.
+He conducted himself with dignity.
+He was a well educated man who spoke several languages.
+He assumed responsibility for his actions without considering himself guilty.
+He sparred with the prosecutors with intelligence and a better knowledge of recent history than his prosecutors.
+He defended his actions based on the need to repair the damage done by the Trianon treaty".
+Kenez argued that Bárdossy made a favorable impression on the stand as he defended his actions as prime minister, but "he deserved his punishment was not in question".
+Of the other Hungarian leaders brought to trial for war crimes, the former prime minister Béla Imrédy, the former prime minister Döme Sztójay, the former interior minister Andor Jaross along with his two undersecretaries László Baky and László Endre, and the former prime minister Ferenc Szálasi all made considerably worse impressions in their trials than did Bárdossy.
+The leader who made the very worst impression was Szálasi, whom Kenez described as being quite "mad" on the stand as he made strange and bizarre statements in his defense that made sense only to himself.